Er-Rich

 Er-Rich is a town in Midelt Province, Drâa-Tafilalet Region, Morocco.
 Formerly part of Errachidia Province, it became part of Midelt Province in 2009.

 The town originally developed around a ksar on a river bank of Oued Ziz on the plains between the mountains, and was an important fortress in previous times.
-On Mondays the souk is particularly busy.

 The town of Er-Rich once boasted a small church and a synagogue; the latter had been in use till the end of the sixties, when the Jewish community started leaving the town.
-The Jewish community had their own school adjacent to the town's elementary school.
-The rabbi made the daily trip to the local slaughter house to ensure the meat was kosher.

-Attractions

-Today, many people from the surrounding Ait Merghad, Ait Seghrouchen and other tribes have been flocking to Er-Rich in search of better economic opportunities.

-Er-Rich is a gateway to the town of Imilchil, near which the annual Bride Market takes place.

-The Ksar where the notorious Tazmamart prison once stood is about 17 kilometers east of the town.
+The secret Tazmamart prison was located near the town.

-The thermal springs of El Hammat, to which many Moroccan visitors flock on account of their health benefits, lie some 22 kilometers south east of the town.

-Errachidia Airport is approximately 65 kilometers south of Er-Rich.
-It presently serves the cities of Casablanca and Fez via Royal Air Maroc and Air Arabia Maroc respectively.